Share this Post

-- Compared to only 15 the previous year, 24 governments prevented access to social media sites and communication services by either restricting or blocked them outright in 2016.
+- ☑️ 24 governments prevented access to social media sites and communication services in 2016.

-- After their high-profile internet crackdowns, Turkey and Brazil were subsequently downgraded to "not free," and "partly free" respectively.
+- ☑️ After their high-profile internet crackdowns, Turkey and Brazil were subsequently downgraded

 Unfortunately, even democratic nations that purport to uphold the tenets of human rights haven’t been exempt from denying their citizens basic Internet freedoms.